midiative/android-builder/README.md

 # android-builder

 Build android apps in docker.
-This us usally used as a base image in mulilayer builds.
+This is usually used as a base image in multilayer builds.

 ## Getting Started